Nagendra1997/dummypy/README.md

     def on_message(self, message_params_dict, p_from, data, p_len):
-        #invoked on receiving a new message or reading database messages.You will receive messages here.
+        #invoked on receiving a new message or reading database messages
+        #You will receive messages here.
         print("===>on_message: from " + str(p_from) + " of len " + str(p_len))
         print(data[:p_len])  # data buffer/Python bytes object
         print(str(data[:p_len], encoding='utf-8', errors='strict'))